hermeznetwork/docs/docs/developers/coordinator.md

 # Hermez Node
 This tutorial describes how to launch a Hermez node.
 It starts by explaining how to launch a Boot Coordinator in localhost.
-It follows by describing how to initialize a Proof Server and how to connect it to the Boot Coordinator.
+Next, it describes how to initialize a Proof Server and how to connect it to the Boot Coordinator.
 The next section describes how to spin up a second Hermez node in synchronizer mode to track the rollup status independently from the Boot Coordinator.
 This second node will be launched in Rinkeby testnet.
 The last part of the tutorial includes an explanation on how to add a second Coordinator node to Hermez testnet that bids for the right to forge batches.